Uranus: Exploration

-In 1986, NASA's Voyager 2 interplanetary probe encountered Uranus.
-This flyby remains the only investigation of Uranus carried out from a short distance and no other visits are planned.
-Voyager 1 was unable to visit Uranus because investigation of Saturn's moon Titan was considered a priority.
-This trajectory took Voyager 1 out of the plane of the ecliptic, ending its planetary science mission.
 Launched in 1977, Voyager 2 made its closest approach to Uranus on 24 January 1986, coming within 81500 km of the cloudtops, before continuing its journey to Neptune.
-The spacecraft studied the structure and chemical composition of Uranus's atmosphere, including its unique weather, caused by its axial tilt of 97.77°.
+The spacecraft studied the structure and chemical composition of Uranus's atmosphere, including its unique weather, caused by its extreme axial tilt.
 It made the first detailed investigations of its five largest moons and discovered 10 new ones.
 Voyager 2 examined all nine of the system's known rings and discovered two more.
 It also studied the magnetic field, its irregular structure, its tilt and its unique corkscrew magnetotail caused by Uranus's sideways orientation.